AlixSahil/Oracle-Apex/README.md

 ## Acknowledgments

-- Hindalco Industries Ltd, Muri Works for providing the opportunity to develop the Inventory Management System.
+- Hindalco Industries Ltd, Muri Works for providing the opportunity to develop these applications.

 ---